wanderingbonzi/minecraft-performance-guide/README.md

 **If you're on a laptop and use the high performance power plan, don't unplug it.
 Running anything on battery life is misery and it would drain quickly anyway.**

-* After changing the power plan, it's time to do some registry tweaks to further improve the performance.
+* Registry tweaks can help out a bit, the following tweaks will regard network throttling and gpu priority.
 Press `windows + r` and type `regedit` in the run windows.
 Navigate over to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile` and double click on `NetworkThrottlngIndex` and type FFFFFFFF and save the changes. (this tweak will heavily help if you have high ping) Then double click on `SystemRepsonsivness` and change the value to 0, this will make your system and game feel much smoother.
 After that, go to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games` and double click on `GPU Priority` and change the value to 8.
 Then double click on `priority` and change the value to 6.
 Make sure that `schedulingcategory` is set to high.

 ## **Change how Windows looks like**